OxNinja/Network-Visualizer/README.md

 1. Click on `Select an XML file to upload`
 2. Select you nmap output file
+    `nmap host -oX /path/to/anywhere/file.xml` to create one.
-    > If you don't have, you can browse the repo `/src/app/static/samples` folder and select `nmap.xml`
+    > If you don't have any, you can browse the repo `/src/app/static/samples` folder and select `nmap.xml`
 3. Click `Upload`
 4. Profit